Five stunning Slovakian castle ruins

 BECKOV CASTLE

-Take a bus from Nové Mesto nad Váhom bus station to Beckov OÚNZ bus stop.
-From there it is just a short 5-minute walk up the hill to the castle entrance.
+How to get there | Take the bus from Nové Mesto nad Váhom bus station to Beckov OÚNZ bus stop.
+The castle entrance is located 5 minutes up the hill.

 beautiful view of the ruins of Beckov castle sitting atop a rocky outcrop with golden fields of gras and wild flowers in the foreground, Slovakia